hossainsafwan/AndroidFundamentals/README.md

 ## Types of Architectural Design Patterns in Android

-There are three main types of design poatterns in Android:
+There are three main types of architectural design patterns in Android:

 1. MVC
 2. MVP